noam87/noamswebsite/content/r/problem.md

 This would be utterly useless and I have no idea how it could be done.

-The thing is, the hardest part of solving this puzzle, if one were to try, is not designing the experiment and writing the code, but figuring out how the hell to convince a massive audience large enough to collect the significant data to subject themselves to this experiment in the first place (or trying to design an AI that could be subjected to it -- and evolve the AIs themselves until they excel at deducing unintelligible text -- Would the results be the same for people and AIs?)...
+The thing is, the hardest part of solving this puzzle, if one were to try, is not designing the experiment and writing the code, but executing it at all! -- That is: figuring out how the hell to convince a massive audience large enough to collect the significant data to subject themselves to this experiment in the first place (or, alternatively, trying to design an
+AI that could be subjected to it -- and evolve the AIs themselves until they excel at deducing unintelligible text -- Would the results be the same for people and AIs?)...